gautamprajapat8/studentManagementSystem/README.md

 # studentManagementSystem

-This is Student Management System where you can add student details and You also able to manage all Student This Project given by [Masai School](https://github.com/masai-course) during I learning HTML, CSS, JavaScript It was individual project which is given by masai school built by me in 1 day
+This is a small projrct for Student Management System where you can add student details and You also able to manage all Student
+This Project given by [Masai School](https://github.com/masai-course) during I learning HTML, CSS, JavaScript It was individual project which is given by masai school built by me in 1 day